 As it is commonly understood, the word "politics" is shorthand not just for the work of governing society, but for the exercise of power by one person or group of people over another.
-Policy is a reflection of power.
+Policy is a reflection of power, and power in human hands is a problem.
 The 16th century political philosopher Thomas Hobbes, no stranger to state authority, recognized that politics is essentially a zero-sum game.
 Any person or political system built by or governed by human hands is, in the end, a perpetuation of the problem of power.

 Jesus knew the true source of the problem and thus did not act against pagan power; he in fact encouraged his disciples to pay their due taxes to Caesar.
 He told Peter to put away his sword.
 He refused to take Judas' zealous bait.
 He never engaged in the politics of power.
 Instead, Jesus reserved his harshest words for the Pharisees and Sadducees, those who manipulated God’s words in the pursuit of personal gain.
 He called them "a brood of vipers."